Debiasing Central Fixation Confounds Reveals a Peripheral "Sweet Spot" for Human-like Scanpaths in Hard-Attention Vision: Introduction

 \paragraph{Goals and contributions.} In this work, we study these issues using Gaze-CIFAR-10 \citep{gazecifar}, a gaze-annotated object recognition dataset.
 We make three contributions:

-\begin{enumerate} \item \textbf{Quantifying strong center bias in Gaze-CIFAR-10:} We provide direct empirical evidence that Gaze-CIFAR-10 exhibits strong center bias, and show that a simple center-fixation baseline achieves surprisingly high scanpath similarity under DTW, ScanMatch, NSS, and AUC. \item \textbf{A center-debiased, movement-aware evaluation score.} We introduce \textbf{GCS} (Gaze Consistency Score), which (i) normalizes similarity using human--human agreement as an upper bound and a corner baseline as a lower bound, and (ii) explicitly subtracts a center baseline to reduce dataset-induced bias, thereby emphasizing movement dynamics beyond mere spatial overlap. \item \textbf{Peripheral sweet spot as a mechanistic regime:} Using GCS, we reveal a \emph{peripheral sweet spot} in a hard-attention classifier: only intermediate sensory constraints yield scanpaths that exceed the center baseline and exhibit human-like movement dynamics, whereas larger fields-of-view induce a shortcut regime. \end{enumerate}
+\begin{enumerate} \item \textbf{Quantifying strong center bias in Gaze-CIFAR-10:} We provide direct empirical evidence that Gaze-CIFAR-10 exhibits strong center bias, and show that a simple center-fixation baseline achieves surprisingly high scanpath similarity under DTW, ScanMatch, NSS, and AUC. \item \textbf{A center-debiased, movement-aware evaluation score.} We introduce \textbf{GCS} (Gaze Consistency Score), which (i) normalizes similarity using human--human agreement as an upper bound and a corner baseline as a lower bound, and (ii) explicitly subtracts a center baseline to reduce dataset-induced bias, thereby emphasizing movement dynamics beyond mere spatial overlap. \item \textbf{Peripheral sweet spot as a mechanistic regime:} Using GCS, we identify a restricted, setting-dependent regime in a hard-attention classifier: under Gaze-CIFAR-10, a moderate foveal patch with peripheral context yields the strongest center-debiased alignment.
+We interpret this as a mechanistic regime analysis rather than a strict human viewport matching. \end{enumerate}

-Together, these results highlight the importance of bias-aware evaluation when using scanpaths to evaluate human-likeness, and suggest that perceptual constraints play a central role in shaping both human and artificial eye movement strategies.
+Together, these results highlight the importance of bias-aware evaluation when using scanpaths to evaluate relative human-likeness, and suggest that perceptual constraints can shape artificial eye movement strategies in this object-centric benchmark.